 - A review of the intern’s resume and portfolio with CST Staff Members

 - Invitations to company-wide events with actors, designers and other artists

 - Free and reduced-price tickets to other Chicago theaters through "industry" offers

-To be considered for an internship position at Chicago Shakespeare Theater, applicants are asked to submit the following information:
+To be considered for an internship position with Chicago Shakespeare in the Parks, please prepare the following to upload through our application form:

-- A cover letter stating your specific interest(s) in Community Outreach/Project Management, availability and how you heard about the position.
-Please state which internship you are interested in: Community Outreach, Project Management, or both.
-You do not need to submit separate applications for the Community Outreach and Project Management internship positions.
+- A cover letter stating your specific interest(s) in Community Engagement/Audience Development and Engagement, your summer availability, and how you heard about the position.
+Please state which internship you are interested in: Community Engagement, Audience Development and Engagement, or both.
+You do not need to submit separate applications for the Community Engagement and Audience Development and Engagement internship positions.

 - A current CV or resume